 It’s better to start with the coarse side of the stone on top.
 You will find this method one of the fastest and efficient ways to sharpen a knife with a sharpening stone.

-Lubricate the stone well with oil or even with the water.
+Lubricate the stone well with oil or even with water.
 There are precautions listed with the sharpening stone and one needs to follow all those.

 Diamond sharpening stones don’t need any lubricant.
 But these are quite expensive!